 Digital Copies – Many universities have implemented online forms for ordering official transcripts.
 Official transcripts sent electronically through services like Parchment or Credential Solutions typically arrive much faster than official transcripts sent through the mail.

 - Make sure that you have paid all university bills.
 Many universities will put a hold on your transcript if you have any outstanding payments.

 - If you request your transcript during your first semester, your grades will not appear on your transcript.
 Wait until the semester has ended and your grades have been posted before ordering your official transcript.

 - Start your TFAS application and make sure you enter your university information so the TFAS Admissions Staff can upload your transcript to your online application.

 Once TFAS receives your official transcript, it will be uploaded to your online application.
-You can check to see that your official transcript has been uploaded to your online application on the Self Service Center.
+You can check to see that your official transcript has been uploaded to your online application in the application portal.

 Order your official transcript well before the application deadline to ensure it will arrive on time.
 Many universities take a few days to process transcript orders.
 If you have the option to request a digital copy, these orders typically arrive within 24 hours.
 Your application will not be considered complete until all application materials, including transcripts, are received.
 If you think your transcript will arrive after the deadline, email admissions@TFAS.org and let us know!

 TFAS requires official transcripts.
 Keep in mind electronic transcripts are considered official if they are sent directly to TFAS from your school.
 If you request the transcript is sent to you and you forward it to TFAS, it will no longer be considered an official transcript.